Will Bankruptcy Keep Me From Getting a Job?

 Again, it is unlawful to terminate an employee for seeking protections under the Bankruptcy Code.
 However, it does happen.
 Nevertheless, let’s look at this one carefully.
 Unless your job has a contract requiring disclosure of bankruptcy filings, which is typically only an issue for senior executives, there is little reason to think your employer would ever learn of your bankruptcy.
 Although some may see it as an ethical obligation to report it, in most cases a bankruptcy is no different from any other private legal matter.
 It is your private matter and unless you are legally required to disclose it, there is no reason to do so.

-If your employer does learn about it, you can calmly explain that it is a private matter and you are doing everything required of you, as instructed by your attorney.
-This further underscores the value of having an attorney to consult throughout the process.
+If your employer does learn about it, you can calmly explain that it is a private matter and you are doing everything required of you, as instructed by your lawyer.
+This further underscores the value of having an lawyer to consult throughout the process.

 Will a bankruptcy affect my security clearance?